Shield buyers from false price comparisons

-Newswise — Researchers from Duke University, University of Notre Dame, and Microsoft published a new Journal of Marketing article that examines using “true normal prices” during a sale as a way to reduce deceptive pricing tricks.
+Newswise — A fresh article in the Journal of Marketing by researchers from Duke University, University of Notre Dame, and Microsoft analyzes the efficacy of utilizing "authentic regular prices" as a technique to decrease misleading pricing tactics.

-The study, forthcoming in the Journal of Marketing, is titled “Competition and the Regulation of Fictitious Pricing” and is authored by Richard Staelin, Joel E. Urbany, and Donald Ngwe.
+The forthcoming Journal of Marketing study, authored by Richard Staelin, Joel E. Urbany, and Donald Ngwe, and titled "Competition and the Regulation of Fictitious Pricing," will be published soon.

-Does competition make firms more honest?
-Over 50 years ago, the Federal Trade Commission (FTC) assumed the answer was yes when it stopped enforcing its deceptive pricing regulations.
-Since that time, competition has increased significantly, particularly in the crowded U.S. retail trade.
-However, contrary to the FTC’s hypothesis, deceptive pricing has proliferated during the same period.
+The question of whether competition encourages honesty among firms is one that was assumed to be answered affirmatively by the Federal Trade Commission (FTC) over 50 years ago, when it ceased enforcing its regulations against deceptive pricing.
+Despite the significant increase in competition, especially within the crowded retail trade of the United States, the proliferation of deceptive pricing over the same period has contradicted the FTC's hypothesis.

-This new article explains why competition is more likely to encourage rather than discourage deception.
-The researchers propose a possible solution: require firms using reference prices during a sale to also provide information on the true normal price of the on-sale item.
+The new article offers an explanation as to why competition is more likely to encourage deception rather than discourage it.
+The researchers suggest a potential solution: mandating that firms, when using reference prices during a sale, also provide information about the actual normal price of the item on sale.

-The study starts by critically evaluating two assumptions that underlie the FTC’s “competition discourages deception” theory:
+The study commences by subjecting two assumptions that underpin the FTC's theory of "competition discourages deception" to critical evaluation:

 - The first assumption is that inflated reference prices are largely ignored by consumers, who focus primarily on evaluating the actual selling price in a promoted deal.
 As such, price competition pushes selling prices lower and renders reference prices harmless.